JeffersonLab/iguana/doc/gen/mainpage.md

 ## Example Analysis Code

-To see Iguana algorithms used in the context of analysis code, see:
+To see Iguana algorithms used in the context of analysis code, with **various languages** and **use cases**, see:

-- \ref examples "Examples of Analysis Code"
+- \ref examples_frontpage "Examples of Analysis Code"

 ## Algorithms